 They are plenty and very diverse maturity models for almost everything out there.

-One classic example these days is the huge amount of different transformation digital models that show how your organization should move towards its digital future.
+One classic example these days is the huge amount of different transformation digital models that show how your organization should move toward its digital future.

-They are usually shown as a pyramid in which top layers are successively supported by all the levels below them.
+They are usually shown as a pyramid in which the top layers are successively supported by all the levels below them.
 They seem to be the Holy Grail, the North Star you should follow wherever they signal, don’t they?